Intro blah, blah, blah.

-I work on problems with bandwidth spanning from concept through the build, test, debug, and delivery.
+- I work on problems with bandwidth spanning conception, build, and test of what I call “fancy little robots”.
 I fancy conceptualization, finding issues and directions, definitions, expositions and critical insight.
-I like to investigate the physics behind machines, and to understand the interconnectedness of components, seeing design flaws, and improvising upon them to achieve some sort of epic grandeur.
+I like to investigate the physics behind machines, and to understand the interconnectedness of components, seeing design flaws, and improvising upon them.

 I am a co-owner of the Linux, OpenStack, and Unix Networking video tutorials on this youtube page.